firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-37/2016-10-04-the-get-get-man.md

 ---
 layout: story
+category: short story
+issue: 37, October 2016
+issue-cover: issue-37-cover.png
+issue-buy-link:
 title: The Get-Get Man
+subtitle:
-author: Melissa Moorer
+author: melissa-moorer
-selected: Daniel José Older
+author-2:
+author-3:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector: daniel-jose-older
+translator:
+narrator:
+letterer:
 date: 2016-10-04 12:01:00 -0500
-category: short story
-permalink: /issue37/chapter/the-get-get-man/
+permalink: issue37/chapter/the-get-get-man/
+audiourl:
 teaser: "The Get-Get Man travels at night, sharp as a scalpel, dark as soot.
 He cuts through the yards and streets, slicing and taking what doesn’t make way.
 They say you can only see him from the side."
+art: the-get-get-man.jpg
+artcaption: Illustration for The Get-Get Man
+translated:
+language:
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: the-get-get-man.jpg
-caption: Illustration for The Get-Get Man
-artist: Galen Dara
 ---

 The Get-Get Man travels at night, sharp as a scalpel, dark as soot.
 He cuts through the yards and streets, slicing and taking what doesn’t make way.
 They say you can only see him from the side.
 If you see him head on it’s probably too, late because which way would you run anyway?
 He is as wide as the sky, deeper than the grave, and he always gets what he came for.